Mt Sonder is the highest point in the West MacDonnell Ranges.

 Look for local wildlife, including the Grey-headed honeyeater, the desert mouse and termite tunnels on spinifex.

-Pitch a tent at the Ridgetop or Woodland camping areas at Redbank Gorge (fees apply).
+Pitch a tent at the Ridgetop or Woodland camping areas at Redbank Gorge.
+Multi-day walker fees and camping fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.